jperaza1/HonduPOS/Server/README.md

 ## Motivation

-This project exists because of the need of cheap open source solutions in Honduras.
+This back-end exits because i need a safe connection with sqlite and with the auth tokens.

 ## Code style

-I'm using just using [Expo's](https://github.com/expo) eslint-config-universe for linting and prettier for style
+I'm using just using [Expo's](https://github.com/expo) eslint-config-universe for linting and prettier for style.

 ![Style](https://img.shields.io/badge/Coding_Style-eslint--config--unverse-blue.svg)